Quality Control for Crowdsourced Annotation

 Summary

-Quality control for annotation requires a multi-layered approach:
+Quality control for annotation works best in layers:

 | Strategy | Implementation | When to Check |